Setting up the pipeline

 The Copernicus API to is used to download up-to-date DUACS currents data.
 This service requires obtaining a USERNAME and PASSWORD for logging in.
 Once you have the username and password they can be stored separately to the pipeline in the user's HOME

 directory.
 You can register on the Copernicus Marine API Registration page.
+Then, use the copernicusmarine

 Now that everything is set up, the PolarRoute-pipeline can be used.
 Please refer to the Using the pipeline section of this documentation for details of how to operate the pipeline.